drwatson1/Otel-sandbox/README.md

 The first two packages is mandatory and contains core components.

 The last added package is `OpenTelemetry.Exporter.Prometheus`.
 It's a so called `exporter`.
 Exporters are used to gather and pass all metrics to a backend to collect, store and query them.
-Typically, we want to use a time-series database as the backend.
-Of course, you can use console exporter, but we use `Prometheus` (see below) in this example as much more useful one.
+Typically, we want to use a time-series database as a backend.
+Of course, you can use a console exporter, but we will use `Prometheus` (see below) in this example as much more useful one.
 You can read more about exporters on [this](https://opentelemetry.io/docs/instrumentation/net/exporters/) page.

 In your `Program.cs` add the following code to add all necessary services: